Khoat/OPE/readme.txt

 ***********************************************************************

 (C) Copyright 2015, Khoat Than and Tung Doan.
 This package is for academic uses only.
-Other usages should ask for permission.
+OTHER USAGES MUST ASK FOR PERMISSION.

 ------------------------------------------------------------------------
 This Python package contains six algorithms for learning Latent Dirichlet